Calls for Participation

 Our 2020 Call for Speakers is now closed.
 Thank you to everyone who submitted!
 There is still time to get involved – please consider registering for the conference.
 If you have any questions, please reach out to firstname.lastname@example.org.

 Demonstrate your knowledge and experience with infrastructure and artificial intelligence by speaking at IEEE Infrastructure Conference.

-- Architecture, design, implementation, and deployment are of high interest
+- Architecture, design, implementation, and deployment

 - Toolchains, DevOps, support, etc.